trecrts/trecrts.github.io/TREC2018-RTS-guidelines.md

 crawling the Twitter sample stream can be found [here](https://github.com/lintool/twitter-tools/wiki/Sampling-the-public-Twitter-stream).

+The deadline to submit to Scenario B runs is August 4, 2018.

 ## Run Types

 Each team will be allowed to submit up to three runs for scenario A